puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 Facter.loadfacts to work in this mode, too. loadfacts will only load the default facts.

-To still test your custom puppet facts, which are usually only loaded by puppetd, there is a small hack:

-          mkdir rubylib
-          cd rubylib
-          ln -s /path/to/puppet/facts facter
-          RUBYLIB=. facter

 ### Loading Custom Facts

+Facter offers a few methods of loading facts:

+ * $LOAD\_PATH, or the ruby library load path
+ * The environment variable 'FACTERLIB'
+ * Facts distributed using pluginsync

-Facter offers a few methods of loading facts, so you can do things like testng facts locally before distributing them or having a specific copy of facts available to a single user.
+You can use these methods of loading facts do to things like test files locally before distributing them, or have a specific set of facts available on certain machines.

-Facter will search all directories in the ruby $LOAD\_PATH variable for subdirectories named facter, and will load all ruby files in those directories.
+Facter will search all directories in the ruby $LOAD\_PATH variable for subdirectories named 'facter', and will load all ruby files in those directories.
 If you had some directory in your $LOAD\_PATH like ~/lib/ruby, set up like
 this: